To all our members, we thank you for your loyal business and your attention to our communications during these current challenging times.

 We have assembled the following list of frequently asked questions and their answers to keep you informed.
 We will update this resource, as needed, so please be sure to bookmark this web page for easy reference.

 If you have questions that aren’t addressed here, please reach out to us through one of the access channels mentioned in Access & Support directly below.

 What’s most important at this time is the wellness of our families, friends, and communities.
 From everyone at Elements, be well and please look to us for continued support of your financial wellness.

 ACCESS & SUPPORT

 I’m experiencing financial challenges – how can you help me?

 If you need additional financial support or alternatives for your loan payments, please contact the credit union through any of the access channels listed below.

-What does the Governor Holcomb’s executive "stay at home" order mean to Elements and its daily business operations?
+What does the Governor Holcomb’s executive "Back on Track" phased re-opening mean to Elements and its daily business operations?